ampersand-xyz/faktor/README.md

 # Faktor

-Faktor is a Solana smart contract for issuing "Venmo-style" invoices to other parties on-chain.
+A program for issuing invoices on Solana.

 ## Getting started